-- 1. Contact the Northborough Conservation Commission Agent at least three (3) days prior to start of demolition and/or construction activities. - 2.
-Install Erosion Control measures as shown on the Plans prepared by A&M and submitted with this O&M plan, dated Decmeber 17, 2020 and entitled "Plans for Non-Residential Definitive Subdivision of Land".
-The Northborough Conservation agent shall approve the installation of hay bales and silt fencing prior to the start of any site demotion work.
+- 1. Contact the Northborough Conservation Agent at least three (3) days prior to start of demolition and/or construction activities. - 2.
+Install Erosion Control measures as shown on the Plans prepared by A&M. The Northborough Conservation Agent shall approve the installation of hay bales and silt fencing prior to the start of any site demotion work.
 Install Construction fencing if determined to be necessary at the commencement of construction. - 3.
-Install construction entrances & hay bales and silt fence at the locations shown on the Erosion Control & Demolition Plan in the above referenced plan set prepared by A&M. - 4.
+Install construction entrances & hay bales and silt fence at the locations shown on the Erosion Control & Demolition Plan prepared by A&M. - 4.
 Site access shall be achieved only from the designated construction entrances. - 5.
 Stockpiles of materials subject to erosion shall be stabilized with erosion control matting or temporary seeding whenever practicable, but in no case more than 14 days after the construction activity in that portion of the site has temporarily or permanently ceased. - 6.
 Install silt sacks and hay bales around each drain inlet prior to any demotion and or construction activities. - 7.
 All erosion control measures shall be inspected weekly and after every rainfall event.
 Records of these inspections shall be kept on site for review. - 8.
 All erosion control measures shall be maintained, repaired or replaced as required or at the direction of the owner's engineer, the Town Engineer, or the Town Conservation Agent. - 9.
-Sediment accumulation up-gradient of the hay bales, silt fence, and stone check dams greater than 6" in depth shall be removed and disposed of in accordance with all applicable regulations.
+Sediment accumulation up-gradient of the hay bales, silt fence, and stone check dams greater than 6" in depth shall be removed and disposed of in accordance with all applicable regulations. - 10.
+If it appears that sediment is exiting the site, silt sacks shall be installed in all catch basins adjacent to the site.
+Sediment accumulation on all adjacent catch basin inlets shall be removed and the silt sack replaced if torn or damaged.